 1. A plan for research space for new faculty (including wet, dry, and specialty laboratories), or space for creative endeavors must be approved in advance of any offer and available when the faculty member is hired.
 It is understood that new faculty, especially junior faculty, are selected based on their potential for productivity in the future, as well as their accomplishments to date.
-At a minimum, a new faculty member must have developed a research agenda or program that conforms to the strategic plan of the relevant unit(s), as determined by their dean(s).
-Additionally, the new faculty member should display evidence of, or have strong potential for, some combination of the following:
+At a minimum, a new faculty member must have developed a research agenda or program that conforms to the strategic plan of the relevant unit(s), as determined by their dean(s) and/or executive pillar director.
+Consistent with the college/units defined space policy, the new faculty member should display evidence of, or have strong potential for, some combination of the following:

 Publication or acceptance for publication of refereed journal research articles in the current and immediately preceding years.